vesnag/cli-commands/README.md

 # Slack Configuration
 SLACK_CHANNEL=your-channel
 ```

+## Castor Tasks

+This repository also includes tasks for static analysis, code formatting, and unit testing using [Castor](https://github.com/jolicode/castor).
+To run these tasks, use the following commands:

+* Run static analysis and code formatting: `castor code:validate`
+* Run unit tests: `castor code:run-tests`
+* Run both validation and unit tests: `castor code:validate-and-test`

 ---

-This repository is still a work in progress.
+This repository is still a work in progress and will always be.
 The idea is simple: gather some information from the repository and post the status to Slack.
 It's more of a playground for practicing with the Symfony framework.